 9:45am: Keynote Plenary: The Healing Power of Forgiveness – moderated by Bill Pelke with Rev. Sharon Risher.
 Response by Sr. Helen Prejean.

-11:30am: What do Murder Victim Families Need? – with Rev. Sharon Risher, LaShawn Ajamu, and others.
+11:30am: What do Murder Victim Families Need? – with Rev. Sharon Risher, LaShawn Ajamu, and Melinda Elkins-Dawson.
+Moderated by Abraham Bonowitz.

 12:45pm: Break - Food provided

-1:30pm: The Other Victims: Families of the Executed & Those Facing Execution – with Dr. Chris Brown, Charles Keith, and Shane Claiborne.
+1:30pm: The Other Victims: Families of the Executed & Those Facing Execution – with Dr. Chris Brown, Charles Keith, and Shane Claiborne, Terri Steinberg, and Rhonda Labroi.

 3pm: Surviving the Death Penalty: Exonerees & Advocates – featuring exonerated Ohio death row survivors Kwame Ajamu, Derrick Jamison and Joe D’Ambrosio.